k31337/htb-cli/README.md

 set HTB_TOKEN=your_token_here             # CMD
 ```

-This only lasts for the current terminal session.
-You'll need to set it again if you close the terminal.
+This only lasts for the current terminal session and takes priority over the saved login if both are set.

 ## Usage